Vipera: Description

-The heads of the members of this genus are clearly separated from the body, they are triangular in shape and in most species are covered in small scales, although in some species, notably V. berus, have small plates on the top of their heads.
+The head of the members of this genus is clearly separated from the body, triangular in shape, and in most species covered in small scales.
+However, some species, notably V. berus, have small plates on the top of the head.
 Most species have large supraocular scales that tend to extend beyond the posterior margin of the eye.
-Some species also have some sort of horn on the head, either right behind the nasal scale, or behind the supraocular scales.
+Some species also have some sort of "horn" on the head, either right behind the nasal scale, or behind the supraocular scales.